D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Pushed through huge obstacle on Twitch project.

-**Thoughts:** With the help of some devs at work, managed to get past a big blocker in this project.
-It feels great because I didn't know how it was going to be possible.
+**Thoughts:** With the help of some devs at work, managed to get finally fetch multiple Twitch streams to then update state.
+It feels great because I didn't know how it was going to be possible before.
 Now I just need to finish up on a few things and this will be another React project done!

 **Link to work:** [GitHub - TwitchTV](https://github.com/D-Pagey/twitchtv)